Recovering the Ancient Light and Amrita of the Vedas – Part II

 Kurma form, a modification of my images in GKVW, pp. 61, 70, 123.

-I saw that the shell of Kurma is the circle of the Zodiac, and his four legs were formed by four arcs of the Vesica Piscis from the four cardinal points of the Earth’s Year.
+I saw that the shell of Kurma is the circle of the Zodiac, and his four legs were formed by four arcs of the vesica piscis from the four cardinal points of the Earth’s Year.
 These “legs” complete the 12 division of the 360° Circle/Year and encompass the four preservation signs of the Zodiac (Taurus, Leo, Scorpio and Aquarius) which Thea equated with Vishnu the Preserver.
-After seeing this, it was easy to see that first avatar Matsya [the Fish] was a symbol of the Vesica Piscis itself, and subsequently the geometric basis or foundation of Vishnu’s other avataric forms became clear.
+After seeing this, it was easy to see that the first avatar Matsya [the Fish] was a symbol of the vesica piscis itself, and subsequently the geometric basis or foundation of Vishnu’s other avataric forms became clear.

 The Vesica Piscis as the Geometric Key of Vishnu's Avatars Matsya and Kurma, Geometric Keys of Vedic Wisdom, p.
 123.